pablo09alt/CSS.SnippetsObsidian/README.md

 ## How to install ?
+#### Snippets :
 You can simply download the files and put them in your vault, in the "snippets" folder (you must create him if you never use a snippet) which is in the .obsidian folder.
 After that, go to Obsidian > Settings > Apparence and at the bottom of the page, click on recharge snippets and the snippet will appear !

+#### Plugins :
+You must download the whole folder with the chosen plugin.
+After that, go in the "plugins" folder (you must create him if you never use a plugin) which is in the .obsidian folder.
+After that, simply go in the plugins settings in Obsidian and the plugin should appear

 ## Questions ?
 For any question, you can write me at helver@duck.com or simply on reddit : https://www.reddit.com/user/pablo_main/